igor-yuzkiv/zoho-studio/README.md

 - npm
 - Google Chrome or another Chromium-based browser with extension side panel support
 - A compatible API application/service available over HTTP

-## Important Notice

-This project is an independent tool and is not affiliated with, endorsed by, or supported by Zoho.

-This project uses unofficial, undocumented, or otherwise unsupported Zoho web APIs, browser flows, and page/runtime behavior.
-Because of that:

-- compatibility may break at any time without notice
-- some features may stop working after Zoho UI or backend changes
-- you use this software at your own risk

-By using this project, the user accepts full responsibility for:

-- how the extension is installed and used
-- the environments and accounts it is connected to
-- compliance with internal policies, contracts, and applicable law
-- any impact caused by unsupported API usage or automation behavior

-No warranty is provided.
-Use it only in environments you are authorized to access.

-## Privacy And Data Handling

-The project is intended to work only with:

-- the Zoho pages you open in your browser
-- the API endpoint you explicitly configure for the extension

-The project is not designed to send your working data to unrelated third parties.
-The codebase does not describe analytics, ad trackers, or deliberate forwarding of project data outside the Zoho pages you open and the API endpoint you configure.

-However, your effective data flow still depends on your own setup.
-If you point the extension to a remote API server, that server will receive the requests sent to it.
-You are responsible for operating and trusting the API service you configure.

 ## Configuration